Prepare and load your own data

 The DATE is the date of the observation and should be in the format YYYY, YYYY-MM, or YYYY-MM-DD.
 The heading can be anything, although as a best practice, we recommend using a corresponding identifier, such as year, month or date.

+The VARIABLE should contain a metric observation at a particular time.
 The variable values must be numeric.
 Zeros and null values are accepted: zeros will be recorded and null values ignored.

 Special place names